Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado in slugging percentage (.419) thanks to 49 extra-base hits.
+- Tovar leads Colorado with a slugging percentage of .416, fueled by 49 extra-base hits.

-- In 47 games this season (35.6%), Tovar has picked up an RBI, and in 13 of those games (9.8%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.

-- He has scored in 60 games this season, with multiple runs 10 times.
+- He has scored in 60 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.